Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are at the end of hairy stalks arising from the leaf axils at the top of the plant and from branching stems.
-Individual flowers are about ¼ inch across with 4 to 8 (usually 5) white petals (ray flowers), each notched in 3 parts.
+[photo of flowers] Flowers are at the end of hairy stalks arising from the leaf axils in the upper plant and at the tips of branching stems.
+Individual flowers are about ¼ inch across with 4 to 8 (usually 5) white rays (petals), each notched in 3 parts and about as wide as long.
 The center disk flowers are golden yellow.

 [photo of leaves] Leaves are up to 2½ inches long and 2 inches wide, coarsely toothed, sparsely to densely hairy, with a pointed tip and somewhat rounded or tapering base, oppositely attached.
 There are 3 distinct veins radiating from the base of the leaf.
-Leaf stems are up to 1½ inches long near the base of the plant; leaves near the flowers may have little or no stem.
-The main stem is densely hairy.
+Leaf stalks are up to 1½ inches long near the base of the plant; becoming shorter as leaves ascend the stem; leaves in the upper plant are stalkless or nearly so.
+Stems are densely hairy and heavily branched.

 Notes:

 Shaggy Soldier is a weedy plant that may grow erect or sprawling.
-The plants in these photos were found coming up through cracks in the pavement along the side of the road.
+The plants in most of these photos were found coming up through cracks in the pavement along the side of the road.
+It is similar to the related Small-flowered Galinsoga (Galinsoga parviflora), which is less hairy overall, has smaller white rays on the flowers, and the seed scales lack the awn at the tip.

 • Shooting Star Native Seeds - Native Prairie Grass and Wildflower Seeds